unicode-org/icu/docs/userguide/transforms/general/rules.md

 | Source | a xa a |
 | Results | a xa b |

-*Characters that are outside the context limits -- contextStart to contextEnd -- are also treated as æther.*
+:point_right: **Note**: *Characters that are outside the context limits -- contextStart to contextEnd -- are also treated as æther.*

 The property \[:any:\] can be used to match all code points, including æther.